 Last year the Australian Stock Exchange provided an example of the gulf between theory and practice when it shelved a blockchain project: ‘In order to get this project back on track we really need a robust governance framework which isn’t there today …’

 A similar line comes from the US Department of Justice’s report referred to earlier:

 ‘Cryptocurrencies and distributed ledger technology present tremendous promise for the future, but it is critical that these important innovations follow the law.’

 Bitcoin and cryptocurrency remain an intriguing space.
-Bitcoin’s extreme price volatility continues to make it attractive to short-term investors who can afford to tolerate extremely elevated levels of risk, though potentially encouraging another bubble like that seen in 2018.
+Bitcoin’s extreme price volatility continues to make it attractive to short-term investors who can afford to tolerate extremely elevated levels of risk, though potentially encouraging another bubble like those seen in 2017/18 and 2020/21.

 While some established investment houses have invested in Bitcoin, their motivations in doing so do not represent a full backing of the cryptocurrency model.
 At the heart of Nutmeg’s investment position on cryptocurrency is whether the current crop of coins can achieve the aim of providing a viable alternative to fiat money.
 This article has endeavoured to show that is by no means clear.
-It seems to us the lack of transparency and utility as a store of value or means of payment need to be overcome and, as an investment proposition, there is no guarantee that any of the current coins will succeed in this.
+It seems to us the lack of transparency and poor utility as a store of value, or means of payment, need to be overcome.
+As an investment proposition, there is no guarantee that any of the current coins will meet this challenge.

 Nutmeg does not invest in Bitcoin or any other cryptocurrency.